Apple Watch's heart rate monitor is accurate to 5bpm 89-98% of the time

 The Apple Watch has two heart rate sensors: the optical heart rate sensor and the ECG sensor.
 The optical sensor uses light to measure your heart rate, whereas the ECG measures the electrical signals generated by your heart.
 A doctor can use the ECG to diagnose heart rhythm disorders, like atrial fibrillation, atrial flutter, supraventricular tachycardia, and more.

-In general, if you’re using the latest generation of Apple Watch’s heart rate monitor (Apple Watch Series 6 and later or Ultra 1 or later), it’s accurate.
+In general, if you’re using the latest generation of Apple Watch’s heart rate monitor (Apple Watch Series 6 and later or Ultra 1 or later), the sensor is accurate.
+And in turn, that means the various metrics derived from the heart rate sensor are also reliable.

 Join 2k+ people already on their way to better health.